charg960/SatelliteClassificationForWildfirePredictionAndManagement/README.md

 ### Key Finding: Australia's Low/Medium Boundary Doesn't Fully Generalize

-The small amount of error that does appear is not evenly spread across classes — it concentrates specifically at the **Low/Medium intensity boundary**:
+The small amount of error that does appear is not evenly spread across classes, but concentrates specifically at the **Low/Medium intensity boundary**:

 | Metric | Australia | Global |
 |---|---|---|